 The desire for safety is an important first step and the desire to dismantle systems that marginalize anyone is the kind of progress we all need.

 So wear the pin.
 Wear the pin and help make America a kinder place for us all.

-Rev. Lawrence T. Richardson is a United Church of Christ pastor, writer, and media strategist.
+Rev. Lawrence T. Richardson is a United Church of Christ pastor, writer, and media strategist (including for the Center for Progressive Renewal!).
 Lawrence joined the CPR team in 2013 and works to curate and generate print and digital content for multiple media platforms.
 When he is not writing, curating, researching, and ministering, Lawrence spends his time enjoying nature, practicing yoga, and being an active presence in both the Transgender and Progressive Christian communities.
 You can find Lawrence online at www.LTRichardson.com and on Twitter @Larry2_0